 Right now, I am working on Integrity Experience #7:

 List the issues, trends, and problems that weaken the family.
 Read the First Presidency message, “The Family: A Proclamation to the World”, and the section on family in For the Strength of Youth.
 Then research in the Church magazines the counsel of those whom we sustain as prophets, seers, and revelators.
 Write in your journal your plan to strengthen your present family and the values and traditions you want to establish with your future family.

-Each of the listed resources are definitely applicable, useful, and meaningful, but what I want to share today is what I found by “researching in the Church magazines the counsel of those whom we sustain as prophets, seers, and revelators”.
+Each of the listed resources are definitely applicable, useful, and meaningful, but what I want to share today is what I found by researching in the Church magazines the counsel of Church leaders.
 Pulling up lds.org, I glanced over the home page and found an article by President Russell M. Nelson of the Quorum of the Twelve Apostles.
 It’s called “Disciples and the Defense of Marriage”, and it’s taken from a BYU commencement address given about a year ago.

-The entire thing is wonderful and I ‘strongly exhort’ you, in the words of Moroni, to read, ponder, and apply President Nelson’s words to your life.
+The entire thing is wonderful and I strongly advise you to read the whole thing!
 Here I will just share a few quotes that really impacted me and really relate to what is going on in the world today.

 “Male and female are created for what they can do and become—together.
 It takes a man and a woman to bring a child into the world.
 Mothers and fathers are not interchangeable.
 Men and women are distinct and complementary.”